Wednesday, April 23, 2025

 In the Rider-Waite-Smith deck, a playful figure dances while juggling two pentacles inside a lemniscate.
 Two ships sail smoothly and safely over incredibly high waves of a rough sea.

-From that perspective, the card becomes a kind of “don’t worry, you’ve got this” message.
+From one perspective, the card is a kind of “don’t worry, you’ve got this” message.

 Take a closer look at the figure's garments.
 He wears a bright red hat that’s not quite a dunce cap, but certainly reminiscent of one.
 His clothing is oddly theatrical, almost like part of a costume.
 Some readers have suggested he’s standing on a stage, playing a role.